Kevin is a Software Developer with 20 years experience designing and building business intelligence and system integration solutions.

-Another technique that can substantially reduce the size can be used in conjunction the previous technique of consolidating and deleting old worksheets is to convert the Excel file to a binary format which is represented by the file extension xlsb.
+Another technique that can substantially reduce the file size is to convert the Excel file to a binary format, which is represented by the file extension xlsb.
 You won’t lose any functionality and you will actually gain some performance.

-To convert a 2007, 2010 or greater Excel file to a binary format, follow these simple steps.
+To convert an Excel file to a binary format, follow these simple steps.

-You notice notice a huge size file savings and an increase in performance by using the binary format.
-However, the trade off you won’t have access to the XML files in the Xlsx archive.
+You'll notice a huge size file savings and an increase in performance by using the binary format.
+However, the trade off is that you won’t have access to the XML files in the Xlsx archive.
 See Figure 3.